Hilary Blood

 Sir Hilary Rudolph Robert Blood GBE KCMG (28 May 1893 – 20 June 1967) was a British colonial administrator and governor.
 He served as the Governor of the Gambia from 1942 to 1947, the Governor of Barbados from 1947 to 1949, and the Governor of Mauritius from 1949 to 1954.

 Early life and education

 Blood was born in 1893, the son of Alban Francis Blood and his wife Adelaide Therese Feldtmann, in Kilmarnock.
 His father was the rector of Holy Trinity Church in Kilmarnock.
 Blood grew up at the parsonage and attended Irvine Royal Academy.
 Blood sat the bursary competition of the University of Glasgow and finished in the top 50.
 He matriculated with an arts degree in 1911, taking distinction in Latin, Hellenistic Greek, and Moral Philosophy.
 He failed Geography, and re-sat it to graduate with an MA in 1914.

-Blood served with the 4th Royal Scots Fusiliers during World War I. He achieved the rank of Captain.
+Blood served with the 4th Royal Scots Fusiliers during World War I, where he also saw action in the military campaign on the Gallipoli peninsula.
+He achieved the rank of Captain.
 He was wounded in Gallipoli and afterwards walked with a limp.